GerHobbelt/normalize.css/README.md

 ## How to use it

-No other styles should come before Normalize.css.
+Download it from this repo and include it in your main scss: `@include 'normalize'`

-It is recommended that you include the `normalize.css` file as untouched library code.
+It is recommended that you don't modify the file.
+You can change the properties by including the variables in your document.
+The default values will only be used if they're not already provided.
+Refer to the source code for details on the given variables.

-## Browser support
+## Browser support (customizable)

 * Google Chrome
 * Mozilla Firefox 4+